Women’s Lacrosse demands a unique blend of strength, speed, finesse, and explosive agility.

 Strength and agility training are game-changers for women in Lacrosse.

-With the right combination of power, stability, and speed work, you’ll move faster, feel stronger, and play with more confidence.
+With the right combination of power, stability, and speed work, and by training with the best Lacrosse stick for your level, you’ll move faster, feel stronger, and play with more confidence.

 Equipment used